AI IconToolbarShare ui

 How does it work?

-Begin by selecting the liver function tests required for the patient.
-Common tests include ALT, AST, ALP, Bilirubin (total, direct, and indirect), Albumin, and Total Protein.
-Collect the patient's blood sample for analysis.
+Next, select the liver function tests required for the patient.
+Collect the patient's blood sample for a blood test.

-The form presents a clear layout with columns for the specific tests, their normal reference ranges, a section for results, and one for interpretation.
-The practitioner inputs the obtained test results into the 'Results' column obtained from the patient's lab reports.
+The form presents a clear layout with columns for the specific tests, their normal reference ranges, a section for results, and a column for interpretation.
+Once you have the patient's lab reports, input the results into the "Results" column in the template.

 Compare the patient's test results with the reference ranges listed in the chart.
 Analyze each result to interpret liver function.
 If the results fall within the defined reference range, it indicates healthy liver function.
 Results outside the normal range might suggest potential liver issues or diseases that may need further investigation or treatment.

 Once the results are filled in, offer a comprehensive interpretation of the findings to the patient.
 Discuss the significance of the results, addressing any deviations from the normal range.
-Offer guidance on further steps, if necessary, for continued monitoring or additional tests for a more accurate diagnosis.
+Offer guidance on further steps, if necessary, for continued monitoring or additional tests (such as a liver biopsy) for a more accurate diagnosis.

 The chart serves as a resource for continual health monitoring.
-Periodic tests are essential for tracking changes in liver function over time.
+Periodic tests are essential for tracking changes in liver function over time, so do routine blood screening tests.
 Regularly update the chart with new test results to maintain a comprehensive record of the patient's liver health.

 The Liver Function Test Normal Range Chart is an invaluable resource for healthcare practitioners in numerous clinical scenarios, aiding in the assessment and monitoring of liver health.
 This chart is particularly useful in various situations: